Hsieh Su-wei: 2016: Unsatisfying results

-2017: First top-ten victory
+2017: First top-10 singles win

 While Hsieh continued to play a hefty chunk of ITF tournaments during the 2017 season, she also managed to post more respectable results on the WTA Tour.
 Though she only managed to improve her year-end singles ranking by one placement, up to No. 96, she had arguably her biggest singles breakout in over four years at the French Open.
-Ranked outside the top 100 going into the tournament, Hsieh pulled off the biggest win of her career by defeating reigning Miami Open champion and world No. 8, Johanna Konta, in the first round, her first ever singles victory over a top-10 player.
+Ranked outside the top 100 going into the tournament, Hsieh pulled off the biggest win of her career by defeating reigning Miami Open champion and world No. 8, Johanna Konta, in the first round, her first ever singles victory over a top 10 player.
 She then defeated Taylor Townsend to advance to the third round for the first time at the French Open, and the first time at any Grand Slam since Wimbledon in 2012.
 She was defeated by hometown favorite Caroline Garcia in an intense three-set match, where the final set went to 9–7 in favor of Garcia.
-Hsieh also reached the final of the Hua Hin Championships, a WTA 125k series event, in November, her biggest singles final in five years, but lost to former top-ten player Belinda Bencic.
+Hsieh also reached the final of the Hua Hin Championships, a WTA 125 event, in November, her biggest singles final in five years, but lost to former top-ten player Belinda Bencic.

 After a difficult 2016, Hsieh also managed to recapture some of her strong doubles form.
-Partnering Oksana Kalashnikova, they won the Budapest Grand Prix in February, her 18th career WTA doubles title, and her first since winning the French Open in 2014.
+Partnering Oksana Kalashnikova, they won the Budapest Grand Prix in February, her 18th career doubles title, and her first since winning the French Open in 2014.
 Throughout the season, she played alongside a multitude of different female players, but found the most success working with Monica Niculescu.
-With the Romanian, they won inaugural version of the Swiss Ladies Open in April, reached the final of the Cincinnati Masters, and reached the third round of the US Open.
-Additionally, she won a $100k doubles title in May at Cagnes-sur-Mer with Chang Kai-chen, her 23rd ITF doubles title, and the WTA 125 doubles title in Hawaii in November with her younger sister, Hsieh Shu-ying.
+With the Romanian, they won inaugural version of the Swiss Ladies Open in April, reached the final of the Cincinnati Open, and reached the third round of the US Open.
+Additionally, she won a 100k doubles title in May at Cagnes-sur-Mer with Chang Kai-chen, her 23rd ITF doubles title, and the WTA 125 doubles title in Hawaii in November with her younger sister Hsieh Shu-ying.
 She finished the year ranked No. 32 in doubles, a very substantial improvement from the previous year.